 As COVID-19 continues to spread across the Northwest, the role credit unions play in serving their communities is even more important.
 Apart from offering financial services, many credit unions provide a variety of charitable contributions or sponsorships to local organizations and serve as directors on nonprofit and community boards.
 Credit unions’ continued engagement with these community partners is crucial to their viability.
 Recently, many fundraisers and events that nonprofits depend on to raise operational and programmatic support were canceled for the safety of the community.

-The Northwest Credit Union Foundation (NWCUF) has outlined several considerations for credit unions to continue to engage with their community partners as they implement response plans.
-Contact Sharee Adkins, NWCUF Executive Director, with ideas and questions.
+The GoWest Foundation, formerly known as Northwest Credit Union Foundation (NWCUF), has outlined several considerations for credit unions to continue to engage with their community partners as they implement response plans.
+Contact the GoWest Foundation team with ideas and questions.

 Even though events may be canceled, credit unions can donate the cost of a sponsorship or the amount they may have contributed to an auction.
 It’s important to find ways to financially contribute to local nonprofits as they may rely on events as their main revenue source.
 Consider giving the same contributions to favorite nonprofits a little earlier this year.
 Also, consider new gifts organizations that may be providing essential social services to the community to help mitigate the effects of COVID-19.

 Some smaller organizations may not have sophisticated systems to support video conferencing or large virtual giving campaigns.
 Credit unions that have access to digital resources or platforms that nonprofit partners may benefit from may be able to help.
 Host a meeting or coach them on e-payment systems.
 Perhaps a community partner needs expertise on budgeting to overcome upcoming revenue loss or to launch a donor recruitment campaign — credit unions can provide free financial counseling or marketing strategy sessions.